JianZcar/DoveFetch/README.md

 # DoveFetch a Self-Hosted Email Fetcher and IMAP/SMTP Server

 This project provides a containerized email solution that fetches emails from an external email provider using POP3 and serves them locally through a Dovecot IMAP server.
-It's designed to be used a normal email storage this meant that the email provider is used as a buffer that be permantly stored locally.
+It’s designed to function as a full IMAP/SMTP server and local mail storage solution.
+The external email provider acts only as a temporary relay, while all emails are permanently stored and managed locally.

 ## Features